traitecoevo/austraits.build/docs/Building.md

 The file `definitions.yml` defines the structure of the database and all terms.
-The tables and definitions provided in the section above on [Structure of AusTraits](#austraits_structure%5D) are defined in this file, as are trait defitnions.
+The tables and definitions provided in the section above on [Structure of AusTraits](#austraits_structure%5D) are defined in this file, as are trait definitions.
 A `.yml` file is a structured data file where information is presented in a hierarchical format (see [appendix for details](#yaml)).
 You will need to edit this file if you are changing or adding trait definitions.